arangodb/arangojs/README.md

 `async documentCollection.save(data): Object`

-Creates a new document with the given *data*.
+Creates a new document with the given *data* and returns an object containing the document's metadata.

 **Arguments**